Silviyanancy/Containerizing-a-MERN-Stack-App-and-Deploying-using-Kubernetes/README.md

 Update WebHook -> Add the public URL as payload in github (https://0983-45-62-220-132.ngrok-free.app)

-This line is to check if the pipeline is triggered automatically after adding webhook
+This line is to check if the pipeline is triggered automatically after adding webhook - Yes the pipeline was triggered automatically.